AdobeDocs/journey-optimizer.en/help/using/building-journeys/creating-test-profiles.md

 Test profiles are required when using the [test mode](../building-journeys/testing-the-journey.md) in a journey, and to [preview and test your content](../content-management/preview-test.md).

+>[!NOTE]
+>
+>[!DNL Journey optimizer] also allows you to test different variants of your content by previewing it and sending proofs using sample input data uploaded from a CSV / JSON file, or added manually.
+[Learn how to test your content using sample input data](../test-approve/simulate-sample-input.md)

 There are several ways to create test profiles.
 You can find in this page details to:

 * Turn an [existing profile](#turning-profile-into-test) into a test profile